gotica462/Player_Scouting/README.md

 - Can we use a machine supervised model to predict the efectivness of a striker?

-- Could we look into other aspects of the player and compare them between them so we can have the most data possible to make an informated decision?
+- Could we look into other aspects of the player and compare them between them so we can have the most data possible to make an informed decision?